s175573/DeepCAT/README.md

 &nbsp; &nbsp; &nbsp;&nbsp;
 After running Script_DeepCAT.sh an output file Cancer_score.txt will be created, which contains name of the input file and corresponding cancer score.

+To date, cancer score estimation is the average of DeepCAT output probabilities, and is intended to evaluate only for unsorted PBMC samples from healthy individuals or untreated cancer patients. _Application of cancer scores on flow-sorted T cells, TCR-seq data profiled using a different platform, patient samples with poor quality (low total template counts), or patients with chronic inflammatory conditions may lead to undesirable results._ These results or observations cannot be compared to the data generated in the DeepCAT publication (currently in submission).

 ### Training of DeepCAT models

 To train DeepCAT from scratch, please use our example data in TrainingData folder.
 This folder contains two files, each is a list of CDR3s coming from either cancer or healthy individuals.